Certificate of Destruction

 Do I Need to Do Anything After I've Received the Certificate of Destruction?

-No – it’s not essential.
-A CoD is a way of letting the DVLA understand you are no longer the vehicle owner.
+No – A CoD is a way of letting the DVLA know you are no longer the vehicle owner.
 It’s likewise evident that you have relinquished all legal responsibility for the vehicle.
-When scrapping your car, the most crucial thing is, changing the ownership name.
+When scrapping your car, the most crucial thing is, changing the ownership.

 Sometimes, dealers who provide cash for scrap cars fail to provide a Certificate of Destruction.
 However, it’s essential to be aware that only government-authorised Facilities (ATFs) can access the DVLA Certificate of Destruction online to request and produce the document.